michaelpumo/ScrapeCFC/README.md

 This script makes use of a Java class loader and a Java library known as jSoup.
 Combining these tools, we are able to extract information from a URL relatively easily.

-There is only one public function getData() which can return either a ColdFusion structure, or JSON, when providing a URL and the output argument.
+There is only one public function <code>getData()</code> which can return either a ColdFusion structure, or JSON, when providing a URL and the output argument.

 The following code assumes that your files are placed in a folder called lib, in your web root.